addania/coding/src/pages/Intro_to_React.md

 When I am developing a website in React I need to be able to see what I am building.
 I can do these:

-- A: doubleclick on my html file (index.html) and open it in browser.
-However, it wont really work.
+A/ doubleclick on my html file (index.html) and open it in browser.
+However, it won't really work.
 Other pages will not load, because I am only openineg filepath in browser.

-- B: run a web server locally on my machine (pc)
+B/ run a web server locally on my machine (pc)

 In order to run a web server on my machine, I need to install node.js